Skip to main content

 --box BOXLagerbox name or IP address (uses the default box if omitted)

 --type ROLENet role.
 Defaults to auto, which looks up the net’s role from the box’s saved nets.
-Pass an explicit role (battery, power-supply, scope, usb, adc, …) to override, or to diagnose a net that isn’t saved.
+Pass an explicit role (battery, power-supply, scope, debug, usb, adc, …) to override, or to diagnose a net that isn’t saved.
+A debug net routes to the J-Link path.

 NET is the name of the net to diagnose (e.g. battery1, supply1).